 cello-cookie-consentCello uses cello-cookie-consent cookie to store consent to managing cookiesPersistent3 monthsStrictly necessary or essential cookie for custom cookie handling

-The Attribution Library provides several methods for handling user consent efficiently:
+The Attribution JS provides several methods for handling user consent efficiently:

 1. Custom Method